About the Program

 The MIWI Training Program supports scholars' research with three key components.

-A 4-day summer institute in which scholars participate in seminars, work-groups, and individual meetings with mentors focused on conducting integrative research on the intersection of mental and physical health and health disparities.
+A 3-day institute in which scholars participate in seminars, work-groups, and individual meetings with mentors focused on conducting integrative research on the intersection of mental and physical health and health disparities.
+The 2022 Institute will take place from June 12 - 15 in Ann Arbor, MI.

 Scholars will be matched with two research mentors who will support ongoing development.
 Mentors will be chosen based on scholars' areas of research and training needs.